 The Detroit News reported that the company generated as much as $10 million from 138 properties from 2016 to 2019 after covering more than $2 million in tax debts to acquire the properties from the city.
 The former owners of these properties lost everything and received nothing from the surplus value of the properties taken from them.

 One court has called the “troubling” scheme “shocking to the conscience” and which “rightfully breeds distrust among the electorate.”
 It is surely unjust.
 A home’s equity is just as much property as a home itself and is just as protected by the Constitution.
 When the government takes private property to satisfy a tax debt, it should take only what is owed.
 The Constitution demands that government refund or pay just compensation for any surplus.

-The stress of the ordeal took its toll on the Hall family.
-Six months after the family was forced to move, an exhausted and overworked Prentiss died from a brain injury sustained in an on-the-job fall—he was 52.
-In the meantime, Tawanda is fighting back.
-Represented by PLF at no charge, she is among eight former property owners suing in federal court to restore their right to just compensation and to end the unjust enrichment of others at their expense.
+In the meantime, Tawanda fought back.
+Represented by PLF at no charge, she and seven other former property owners sued in federal court to restore their right to just compensation and to end the unjust enrichment of others at their expense.

-A win would finish what PLF started in Rafaeli, LLC v.
+The win finishes what PLF started in Rafaeli, LLC v.
 Oakland County, when the Michigan Supreme Court ruled unanimously to end home equity theft through government foreclosure auctions.